What is the significance of protein in chicken feed, and how does it contribute to poultry health?

 Natural Protein Sources

-The sources for protein in chicken feed are rich feed for chickens in nature, which are various and worthwhile.
+The sources of protein in chicken feed are rich in nature, and are various and worthwhile.

-Among the most usual and effective proteins is Soybeans, which have a crude protein level of 44%.
+Among the most common and effective proteins are soybeans, which have a crude protein level of 44%.

 Plant-based protein sources are essential for poultry nutrition because they contain amino acids that chickens cannot synthesize themselves.